-FREQUENTLY ASKED QUESTIONS ARE LISTED BELOW IN ALPHABETICAL ORDER.
+FREQUENTLY ASKED QUESTIONS ARE LISTED BELOW BY TOPIC, IN ALPHABETICAL ORDER.
 SCROLL DOWN TO THE FIRST LETTER OF THE PRODUCT, QUESTION OR TOPIC YOU’RE INTERESTED IN TO FIND THE ANSWERS.

 1. Should I get an oil-less compressor or an oiled compressor with all the water/oil separator equipment?